Skip to main content

 Secret Door · Dreamhaven

-Six classes, four player slots, and the question of which heroes to bring.
-The Sunderfolk class tier list below reflects how each hero performs across the full game, from your first dungeon to the post-story difficulty cycles.
+Seven heroes, four player slots, and the question of which to bring.
+The Sunderfolk class tier list below reflects how each hero performs across the full game, from your first dungeon to the post-story difficulty cycles, including the Vanguard added in Update 2.0.

 TL;DR: Sunderfolk class tier list: Bard and Berserker are S tier (Bard for team value, Berserker for frontline stability).
-Ranger and Arcanist are A tier when used correctly.
+Ranger, Arcanist, and the Update 2.0 Vanguard are A tier (Vanguard is a high-ceiling retaliation tank, strong but more skill-dependent than Berserker).
 Pyromancer is B tier: strong AoE, fragile, needs protection.
 Rogue is C tier for most players because positioning expertise takes multiple runs to develop.
 For a first run, Berserker plus Bard covers almost everything.

-Sunderfolk has 6 classes across a 4-player party, which means you're almost always running every class in a full group.
+Sunderfolk has 7 classes (the Vanguard arrived in Update 2.0) across a 4-player party, so in a full group you choose which to leave out rather than running all of them.
 The tier list matters most for 2-3 player runs where you have to choose who to leave out, and for understanding which classes carry their own weight in solo play.

 Bard is the most impactful class in a 3-4 player group.
 The music note system works like this: every time the Bard moves to a new position, notes drop in the area and provide buffs to all heroes in range.
 The buffs scale with how many heroes are nearby.
 In a full four-player party, a Bard who repositions well every turn is generating free team-wide damage bonuses, damage reduction, and healing without spending cards on those effects.